- Plan of action

 - System testing or integration testing – the modules are linked together and the complete system tested.
 The inputs to system testing are the system specification and the code for the complete system.

-Software development is split up into a number of independent steps that are carried out in sequence one after another.
+The waterfall model Software development is split up into a number of independent steps that are carried out in sequence one after another.
 Each stage produces a product, which is the input into the next stage.

 The waterfall model makes no stipulations about what methods are used at any of its stages, nor does it stipulate what notations are used for the products at each stage.

-• It is a series of steps (like a production line)
+Principles of the waterfall model are:• It is a series of steps (like a production line)

 • Each step is well defined